tlamadon/econr-notes/content/debuggingRCpp.md

 ## Using assert

 I recommend using the following simple macro.
-Copy the code snippet into an `assert.h` file that you can then include in yrou code.
+Copy the code snippet into an `assert.h` file that you can then include in your code.

 ```cpp
 #ifndef DEBUG